markus-zzz/zzzconsulting-website/_posts/2018-07-16-llvm-exercise.markdown

 Let's write an LLVM optimization pass to familiarize ourselves with the environment.
-Of course LLVM already does everything even remotely interesting so in order to have some non-trivial example (or non-stupid if you will) we are going to replace an existing pass.
+Of course LLVM already does everything even remotely interesting so in order to have some non-trivial example we are going to replace an existing pass.
 The pass of choice is going to be *mem2reg* mainly because it is quite central and I happen to have experience implementing this very pass in a different compiler framework.

 ## Background
-One interesting thing about LLVM is the approach to entering SSA-form (i.e. satisfying the static single assignment condition by placement of phi-nodes).
+One interesting thing about LLVM is its approach to entering SSA-form (i.e. satisfying the static single assignment condition by placement of phi-nodes).
-Traditionally this is considered a front end responsibility to place phi-nodes but LLVM however takes a different approach.
-Namely have the front end generate loads and stores for each variable access.
+Traditionally this is considered a front end responsibility to place phi-nodes but LLVM takes a different approach.
+Namely have the front end generate an alloca for each variable then loads for the uses and stores for the defs.
 Note that technically speaking this code is already in SSA form (it is just that it is terribly inefficient).
-Later on the pass *mem2reg* comes along and optimizes this effectively removing almost all memory accesses for these variables.
+Later on the pass *mem2reg* comes along and optimizes this effectively removing the inefficient memory accesses for these variables.

-This is nice because it makes the front end simple, it can focus on its AST to IR translation without additional complexities.
-On the downside you could argue that it makes the compilation process inefficient because you have the front end generate a bunch of IR that will almost immediately be optimized away in the middle end (and I have witnessed some horrible cases of this).
-In my opinion though that is the name of the game in compiler engineering, to not worrying about everything at once but instead have each part do one thing well and have an efficient IR and infrastructure that allows for cheap IR updates.
+This is nice because it makes the front end simpler, it can focus on its AST to IR translation without additional complexities.
+On the downside you could argue that it makes the compilation process inefficient because you have the front end generate a bunch of IR that will almost immediately be optimized away in the middle end.
+In my opinion though that is the name of the game in compiler engineering, to not worrying about everything at once but instead have each part do one thing well and have an efficient IR infrastructure that allows for cheap IR updates.

 ## Prerequisites
 To follow along you will need to have an LLVM development environment setup.